blacklightpy/vaultofknowledge/My Objection to Classical Advaita Vedanta.md

 Yet, a curious mind wishes to both know the ultimate reality as well as the nature of the empirical reality that emerges from it.
 While Saankhya-Yoga and Nyaaya-Vaisheshika attempted to define this in more detail, Western philosophers and scientists have made progress on this front.

-Qn.

-Is Jeeva the Upaadhi of Maaya?
-Is Antahkarana the Upaadhi of Maaya?